top of page

 What prompted you to set up in the first place?

-The journey of our founding director Aileen White, in overcoming tokophobia herself and then helping others to do the same.
-This wouldn't have been possible without many different people, faith and organisations helping Aileen to learn how to acknowledge and deal with what was going on one step at a time over 6 years+.
+The journey of our founding director Aileen White, in overcoming tokophobia herself, has helped to shape the support we offer to other parents.
+This wouldn't have been possible without many different people, faith and organisations helping Aileen to learn how to acknowledge and deal with what was going on, one step at a time over 6 years+.

 My Birth Support has naturally evolved and changed over time as Aileen has learned from different people, modalities (approaches to helping people therapeutically) and fellow parents about what is needed and what can help.
-Whenever possible My Birth Support tries to work in partnership with others to offer what is missing in the local area, rather than replicating what is already done really well.
-The diversity of our support has grown over the past 12 years as need arose with the communities we worked with in Medway, Merseyside and now Canterbury.
+Whenever possible My Birth Support tries to work in partnership with others to offer what is missing in the local area.
+One of our founding principles is to compliment rather than replicate what is already done really well.
+The diversity of our support has grown over the past 13 years as need arose with the communities we worked with in Medway, Merseyside and now Canterbury.

 Do you run or plan to develop any services that reflect specific needs within your community?